Learn all about production management, including what it is, why it's important, careers, and how to get started.

 Production management aims to monitor and improve the efficiency of activities, materials, staff resources, and budgets to produce goods.
 Production outcomes vary according to the industry.
 A production manager ensures that manufacturing stays on schedule, within budget, and achieves the desired output goals.

-Salaries for production management roles in the US is much higher than average, with the median annual earnings at $103,150, rising to $170,470 for the top 10 percent [1].
-If you're interested in learning more about and pursuing the field of production management, then this guide can help you achieve your career goals.
+Salaries for production management roles in the US are much higher than average, with the median annual earnings at $116,970, rising to $190,480 for the top 10 percent [1].
+Learn more about the field of production management, the skills you need, and how you can start a career in production management.

 Production management is the process of managing production inputs (raw materials, capital, and labor) to produce outputs (finished products).
 For companies that manufacture products, production management is necessary to ensure the operations and logistics (supply chain) run smoothly.
 Production management goes hand in hand with operations management.